Ferrimagnetism

 Like ferromagnetic substances, ferrimagnetic substances are attracted by magnets and can be magnetized to make permanent magnets.
 The oldest known magnetic substance, magnetite (Fe_{3}O_{4}), is ferrimagnetic, but was classified as a ferromagnet before Louis Néel discovered ferrimagnetism in 1948.
 Since the discovery, numerous uses have been found for ferrimagnetic materials, such as hard-drive platters and biomedical applications.

-When the material is amorphous one talks of sperimagnetism.
+When the material is amorphous, it is sperimagnetic.

 History

 Until the twentieth century, all naturally occurring magnetic substances were called ferromagnets.
 In 1936, Louis Néel published a paper proposing the existence of a new form of cooperative magnetism he called antiferromagnetism.
 While working with Mn_{2}Sb, French physicist Charles Guillaud discovered that the current theories on magnetism were not adequate to explain the behavior of the material, and made a model to explain the behavior.
 In 1948, Néel published a paper about a third type of cooperative magnetism, based on the assumptions in Guillaud's model.
 He called it ferrimagnetism.
 In 1970, Néel was awarded for his work in magnetism with the Nobel Prize in Physics.